denoland/dnt/README.md

 #### Preventing Shimming

-If you don't want shimming to occur, then you can set all the options to `false` in the build options.
-Maybe there are specific instances where you don't want shimming to happen though.
-To prevent it, add a `// dnt-shim-ignore` comment:
+To prevent shimming in specific instances, add a `// dnt-shim-ignore` comment:

 ```ts
 // dnt-shim-ignore